M & N

 Yes, please

-• Floor-length gowns for women — the longer the better
+• Floor-length gowns — the longer the better

-• Tuxedo for men — black or midnight navy, bow tie, white dress shirt
+• Tuxedos — black or midnight navy, bow tie, white dress shirt

 • Formal fabrics — velvet, silk, satin, chiffon, organza